Skaruts/tdm_fm_packer/README.md

 some_file.txt
 ```

 Don't use `*`, as it's not supported.
 These filters are simply substrings that every dir/file name is tested against: if it has any of these substrings in it, then it's excluded.
-It's probably better to include dots for file extensions, though.
+It's better to include dots for file extensions.

+This is case-sensitive.

 Some files and folders are automatically excluded by the script:
 - any file with `bak` in it (backup files)